 We do not hold students back when they are mainstream ready.
-In 2017 we oversaw the successful transition of two JVS students back to mainstream settings.
+In 2019 we oversaw the successful transition of four JVS students back to larger mainstream settings, which for one senior student included a placement in TAFE.

 ~ 11 ~ Enrolment policies and characteristics of the student body